 Essential Overnight Hiking Gear

 This is the gear that forms the “core part” of your outdoor hiking equipment, and where it generally makes sense to spend as much as you can afford to get reliable and lightweight gear.
-I’ve rarely regretted paying too much, and often wished I paid more at the outset when I look at the all the “bargain” caamping items I’ve purchased over the years.
+I’ve never regretted paying too much – but often wished I paid more at the outset when I look at the all the “bargain” caamping items I’ve purchased over the years, and ultimately discarded or upgraded.
 The only thing I’ve not included are trekking poles – I’m not a fan of these, although they may be an “essential item” for you!

 Backpack311522_27168_L2 Lots of options – my advice on choosing a backpack or rucksack for overnight hiking is to get one that’s good quality and properly fitted from a reputable outdoor store.
 A good backpack will last decades.
 For overnight hiking, 60-70L is a useful size, and it can be helpful to have a detachable day-pack.
 Also consider whether you need/want lots of pockets and attachment points on the outside.